tatumio/doc/docs/rpc/algorand-rpc-documentation/algod/getLedgerSupply.md

 ### Overview

-The `getSupply` method allows you to retrieve the current supply of MicroAlgos reported by the ledger.
+The `getLedgerSupply` method allows you to retrieve the current supply of MicroAlgos reported by the ledger.

 ### Example Use Cases